A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: Experiments

-All experiments were conducted on a Dell Precision workstation having a 32-core AMD Ryzen Threadripper Pro 7975WX CPU @ 4.0 GHz and 256 GB of RAM.
-The algorithms were coded in Python 3.10 with CPLEX 22.1.1, utilizing the callback functionality for the branch-and-cut algorithm and NetworkX for finding bidirectional hops and vertex and edge cut sets.
+All experiments were conducted on a Dell Precision workstation with a 32-core AMD Ryzen Threadripper Pro 7975WX CPU @ 4.0 GHz and 256 GB of RAM.
+The algorithms were coded in Python 3.10 with CPLEX 22.1.1, utilizing the callback functionality for the branch-and-cut algorithm and NetworkX for finding vertex and edge cut sets.
 A time limit of 900 s is set for each instance.
 Experiments were also conducted on a subset of instances with a time budget of two hours.
-Additional details supporting the main results, along with a comparison of the benefits of including the bidirectional hop inequalities in the branch-and-cut method, are provided in \ref{sec:add_stats}.
+Additional details supporting the main results are provided in \ref{sec:add_stats}.
+The source codes are available at \href{https://github.com/transnetlab/parking-lot-design.git}{github.com/transnetlab/parking-lot-design}.